ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 # Publications and preprints

 - [On duality of certain GKZ hypergeometric systems](https://arxiv.org/abs/1910.04039), with Lev Borisov and Chengxi Wang, arXiv:1910.04039.
+Submitted.

 ------------------------------------------------